 Single Coach Profile Page

 The single coach profile pages can be linked from the coach’s names and photos in staff roster tables as well as the coach’s names and photos in the coachs galleries.
-NOTE that those links are NOT active by default, because they will not work ‘out of the box’ (keep reading).
-If you wish to use the single coach profiles, you must also copy both the single-coach.php template from the plugin’s /theme-templates directory to your theme’s main directory.
+NOTE: that those links are NOT active by default.
 The links in the coaching staff table are of the form:

-The first problem many users encounter is a 404 Page not found message, which normally indicates that their permalinks need to be reset.
+Some users encounter a 404 Page not found message, which normally indicates that their permalinks need to be reset.
 On the WP admin dashboard go to Settings -> Permalinks.
 Change the setting to anything at all.
 Save it.
 Then change to setting back to “Post name” and save it again.

-The next problem is that the single coach page doesn’t look right in a given theme.
-The single-coach .php template was built and tested on the WP Twenty Eleven theme, but there’s no reason it will “fit” your theme.
-Some of the settings available in the plugin’s display settings page may help (like photo size), but you will likely need to edit the styles in mstw-cs-styles.css and/or the template to get the single coach profile to fit nicely within your theme’s ‘wrapper’.
+The next issue is that the single coach page doesn’t look right in a given theme.
+The single-coach .php template was built and tested on the WP Twenty Eleven theme, but it may not will “fit” your theme perfectly.
+Some of the settings available in the plugin’s display settings page may help (like photo size), but you will likely need to edit the plugin’s default styles and/or the template to get the single coach profile to fit nicely within your theme’s ‘wrapper’.

 This is just life in the world of WordPress.
-It can be done and I’ve helped a number of users do it in a variety of themes.
+I’ve helped a number of users do it in a variety of themes.
 Send me an e-mail (email@example.com) and I’ll try to help you out (especially if you buy me some coffee!).

 Coaches Gallery Page

 The first problem many users encounter is a 404 message, which indicates that their permalinks need to be reset.
 See the instructions above.
 The next problem is that the coaches gallery page doesn’t look right in a given theme.
-See the discussion above.
+Again, see the discussion above.